onap/policy-parent/docs/development/devtools/devtools.rst

 Specifying a local configuration file
 +++++++++++++++++++++++++++++++++++++

-You may specify a local configuration file instead of *src/test/resources/simParameters.json* on the command line or as an arument in the run configuration in eclipse:
+You may specify a local configuration file instead of *src/test/resources/simParameters.json* on the command line or as an argument in the run configuration in eclipse:

 .. code-block:: json